-- 1 STATEMENT OF LIEUTENANT GENERAL JAMES M. RICHARDSON, - 2 USA, DEPUTY COMMANDER, ARMY FUTURES COMMAND, UNITED STATES - 3 ARMY - 4 General Richardson: Chairman Cotton, Ranking Member - 5 King, distinguished members of the Airland Subcommittee, - 6 thank you for the opportunity to have this conversation - 7 today.
-Thank you for your steadfast support and - 8 demonstrated commitment to our soldiers, civilians, and - 9 their family members. - 10 The United States Army is at a strategic inflection - 11 point.
-The Army must modernize now, because the United - 12 States has near-peer competitors for the first time since - 13 the Cold War.
-Army Futures Command was established to - 14 address this challenge through a unified and integrated - 15 approach to developing and delivering concepts, - 16 requirements, and future-force designs.
-The Command is - 17 posturing the Army for the future by setting the strategic - 18 direction, integrating the Future Force Modernization - 19 Enterprise, aligning resources to the modernization - 20 priorities, and maintaining accountability for the - 21 modernization solutions. - The underpinning of these modernization capabilities - 23 and organizational structures is Multi-Domain Operations - 24 2028, known by the acronym as MDO.
-This concept articulates - 25 how Army forces as part of the Joint Force will compete with
+STATEMENT OF LIEUTENANT GENERAL JAMES M. RICHARDSON, USA, DEPUTY COMMANDER, ARMY FUTURES COMMAND, UNITED STATES ARMY

+General Richardson: Chairman Cotton, Ranking Member King, distinguished members of the Airland Subcommittee, thank you for the opportunity to have this conversation today.
+Thank you for your steadfast support and demonstrated commitment to our soldiers, civilians, and their family members.

+10 The United States Army is at a strategic inflection point.
+The Army must modernize now, because the United 11 12 States has near-peer competitors for the first time since 13 the Cold War.
+Army Futures Command was established to 14 address this challenge through a unified and integrated 15 approach to developing and delivering concepts, 16 requirements, and future-force designs.
+The Command is 17 posturing the Army for the future by setting the strategic 18 direction, integrating the Future Force Modernization 19 Enterprise, aligning resources to the modernization 20 priorities, and maintaining accountability for the modernization solutions.
+21 and, if needed, defeat a near-peer adversary, as tasked in 1 2 the National Security Strategy and the National Defense 3 Strategy.
+In order to synchronize the capabilities, development, and organizational concepts that the Army will 4 5 need to conduct MDO, the Army is developing a modernization 6 strategy.
+The Army modernization strategy will design how the U.S. Army will modernize to become a multi-domain-7 8 capable force in 2028.
+However, we will need to streamline processes in order to succeed.
+9

+The underpinning of these modernization capabilities and organizational structures is Multi-Domain Operations 24 2028, known by the acronym as MDO.
+This concept articulates 25 how Army forces as part of the Joint Force will compete with

-- 1 and, if needed, defeat a near-peer adversary, as tasked in - 2 the National Security Strategy and the National Defense - 3 Strategy.
-In order to synchronize the capabilities, - 4 development, and organizational concepts that the Army will - 5 need to conduct MDO, the Army is developing a modernization - 6 strategy.
-The Army modernization strategy will design how - 7 the U.S. Army will modernize to become a multi-domain- - 8 capable force in 2028.
-However, we will need to streamline - 9 processes in order to succeed. - 10 We are also focusing on organizational and physical - 11 resources on a select group of programs linked directly to - 12 the Army's modernization priorities.
-AFC's eight cross- - 13 functional teams support the Army modernization priorities - 14 by integrating capability and requirements, acquisition, - 15 science and technology, test and evaluation, resourcing, and - 16 logistics on a single team led by a general officer or an - 17 SES.
-We already seeing progress from their efforts, to - 18 date.
-As early as this fall, new capabilities, like the - 19 soldier lethality CFT enhanced night-vision goggle -- - 20 binocular -- will be entering our Army formations.
-I am - 21 confident that Army forces will have the concepts, - 22 capabilities, and organizational structures they need to - 23 fulfill our mission on the Nation's behalf. - 24 Thank you again for this opportunity, and I am looking - 25 forward to your questions.
+10 We are also focusing on organizational and physical resources on a select group of programs linked directly to 11 12 the Army's modernization priorities.
+AFC's eight crossfunctional teams support the Army modernization priorities 13 14 by integrating capability and requirements, acquisition, 15 science and technology, test and evaluation, resourcing, and 16 logistics on a single team led by a general officer or an 17 SES.
+We already seeing progress from their efforts, to 18 date.
+As early as this fall, new capabilities, like the 19 soldier lethality CFT enhanced night-vision goggle --20 binocular -- will be entering our Army formations.
+I am 21 confident that Army forces will have the concepts, 22 capabilities, and organizational structures they need to 23 fulfill our mission on the Nation's behalf.
+24 Thank you again for this opportunity, and I am looking